eh190/dotfiles/README.md

 ### LSP and Null-Ls

 - You will need to install the Language servers you want in order to use linting and formatting. `Mason` and `mason-lspconfig` handle this in tandem - `mason-lspconfig` translates the 'normal' LS's into mason's version.
-To add one, add it to the 'ensure_installed' list in lsp/mason.lua, and call setup function on it (file has examples).
+To add one, add it to the 'ensure_installed' list in `lsp/mason.lua`, and call setup function on it (file has examples).
 This will auto install these servers on startup if they aren't already installed.
 For more info see these docs:
+- To see installed LSPs and formatters/linters run `:Mason`.

   - mason Docs https://github.com/williamboman/mason.nvim
   - mason-lspconfig docs https://github.com/williamboman/mason-lspconfig.nvim
   - Migrating to mason from old nvim-lsp-installer https://github.com/williamboman/nvim-lsp-installer/discussions/876

+- You might also want to install the relevant TREESITTER lsp for syntax highlighting for the new Language installed (`treesitter.lua` ensure_installed object [Treesitter Supported Languages] (https://github.com/nvim-treesitter/nvim-treesitter#supported-languages))
 - Once installed you can format a file using the command `lua vim.lsp.buf.format({ bufnr = bufnr })` (neovim v0.8)/ `lua vim.lsp.buf.formatting_sync()` (neovim < v0.8) using the relative language server for that file.
 - You can ovveride the defaults by passing in your own configs (settings dir).
 See `mason.lua`, `settings` dir (in lsp) and `handlers.lua` for more information.

 - Null-Ls uses the native LSP to format and lint files.
 To add a formatter or linter it is best to go to the repo: https://github.com/jose-elias-alvarez/null-ls.nvim/tree/main/lua/null-ls/builtins and see the builtin options for formatting and diagnostics (linting).
-You need to ensure that the specific option you require is stored as a binary on your system and in your $PATH.
-Once this is done you can add it in `null-ls.lua` as a source.
+- Previously, you had to ensure that the specific option you require is stored as a binary on your system and in your $PATH (see below example of gofumpt).
+Now, `mason-null-ls` handles this for us - in the `mason.lua` file we set up LSP with `mason-lsp`, but also add the formatters/linters we want with `mason-null-ls`. [mason-nulls-ls Docs](https://github.com/jay-babu/mason-null-ls.nvim).
+- Once this is done you can add it in `null-ls.lua` as a source.
 Note that in this file there is also format on save function set up.
 - NOTE: if you add a null-ls formatter, it might start to conflict with the LSP formatter you have installed, and will ask you to choose an option everytime you save the file.
 To avoid this, ~~you can add a conditional in `handlers.lua` to resolve formatting for the lsp (and use null-ls instead)~~ DEPRECATED for v0.8.
 Instead, use lsp_formatting func in `null-ls.lua` to determine which server to use for formatting (set to null-ls as default currently)

 ### Example of using Null-Ls/LSP - Go